Table of Contents

 Have you considered making something to hold your ukulele, like the DIY Ukulele Stand project?
-Have you ever attempt to make a homemade ukulele stand in order for your instrument to be in a comfortable place?
+Have you ever attempted to make a homemade ukulele stand in order for your instrument to be in a comfortable place?

 It doesn’t really take much.
 With a little bit of craftsmanship and this little project, you could make nice ukulele/guitar stands.

 You can find or have a number of reasons to make your own instrument holder/stand to show off your ukulele.

 You could be a gifted craftsperson and your creativity and passions drive you to mix your love for uke and making things, to construct yourself a unique stand also for violin, or guitar (or whatever other instrument you play).

 Alternatively, you might have an uncommon problem you need to solve such as a rare and oddly shaped instrument that doesn’t fit standard body shape stands.

 But usually, the reason is you are financially challenged or in a rush.